In this article:

 - Report loss from two to 60 days: Up to $500

 - Report loss after 60 days: You could be responsible for all money taken

 As you can see, it's crucial to keep tabs on your bank account so you can report fraudulent activity right away.
 If you're a victim of fraud, the FTC recommends calling your bank and also following up with a letter or email that details each fraudulent transaction.

 How to Prevent Debit Card Fraud

-The good news is there are steps you can take to prevent debit card fraud.
+Here are steps you can take to protect yourself:

-- Avoid phishing scams, which generally come in the form of fraudulent emails pretending to be from banks or retailers.
+- Watch out for phishing scams, which often come in the form of fraudulent emails pretending to be from banks or retailers.